Tombert/lambda_days_2025/presentation.md

 . . .

-- Use libraries like Vert.x and Disruptor to make life simpler.
+- Use libraries like Vert.x and RxJava and Disruptor to make life simpler.

 # Conclusion.